Chart Color Schemes

 The level of general health in Westmead is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Westmead shows better-than-average health outcomes based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+Westmead demonstrates above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
 The prevalence of common health conditions is low among the general population but higher than the national average among older, at-risk cohorts.

-Approximately 54% (~10,281 people) have private health cover, compared to 59.9% across Greater Sydney.
-Diabetes and mental health issues are the most common medical conditions, affecting 4.5% and 4.4% of residents respectively.
-About 82.9% report being completely free of medical ailments, compared to 74.6% in Greater Sydney.
-Around 10.2% (1,925 people) are aged 65 or over, lower than the 15.4% in Greater Sydney.
+Approximately 54% (~10,281 people) of Westmead's total population has private health cover, compared to 59.9% across Greater Sydney.
+Diabetes and mental health issues are the most common medical conditions in the area, affecting 4.5 and 4.4% of residents respectively.
+About 82.9% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Westmead has 10.2% (1,925 people) of its residents aged 65 and over, which is lower than the 15.4% in Greater Sydney.
 Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health